About the Author

 as well as abstract, verbal information taught in Greek public school.

-You can contact me at firstname.lastname@example.org, or just use the contact form.
+You can reach me at firstname.lastname@example.org, or simply use the contact form.
 I would be happy to hear from you.